I Am A Mother Of An ADHD Child

 Source: pexels.com

-Knowing that Katherine Ellison, the esteemed writer and also a consultant specialist, has dealt with her ADHD and became successful amidst the disorder, it gave me hope about my son.
-That my son can also become a “Katherine Ellison,” a career person who has overcome her disorder and is leading a life on her own.
+Knowing that Katherine Ellison, the esteemed writer and also a consultant specialist, has dealt with her ADHD and became successful amidst the disorder gave me hope about my son that my son can also become a “Katherine Ellison,” a career person who has overcome her disorder and is leading a life on her own.

 For those who are unfamiliar, ADHD means Attention Deficit Hyperactivity Disorder.
-It means that your son or daughter is in the ASD Spectrum (Autism Spectrum Disorder), meaning he or she has development delays, which result in abnormal behavior.
+It means that your son or daughter is in the ASD Spectrum (Autism Spectrum Disorder), meaning he or she has developmental delays which result in abnormal behavior.
 THEY ARE NOT CRAZY.
 The kids who have this disorder are just DIFFERENT.

 Until now, experts cannot pinpoint a specific reason as to why children acquire this disorder.
 It is not an illness of the mind.
 It is not a disease.
 Some scientists believe that having this disorder resulted from a genetic make-up between the parents combined with the type of environment the mother was in during her pregnancy and her medical history.
 Nonetheless, with or without the disorder, we love our children without conditions.